-Watching your child self-sabotage and not show up for life, knowing that they do this despite wanting to be part of life, is painful for a parent to watch.
-To help your child, parents need to begin with a baseline of understanding—of both their child and their child’s gaming—to inform a compassionate perspective.
+In order to help your child, you need a baseline of understanding to inform your compassion.
+Watching your child self-sabotage and not show up for life, knowing that they do this despite wanting to be part of life, can be painful for a parent to watch.

 The result of an open and non-threatening conversation with your child could reveal that, in terms of his or her mental health, everything is okay.
-Your child might show you that his social group plays the same game together, but at their own houses on their own consoles or computers, and that they’re talking and connected to each other the whole time.
-In this case, your child might benefit from some clearer boundaries from you about how much time is enough, and that video games should only come after home work, chores, or other responsibilities are completed.
+Your child might show you that his or her social group plays the same game together, but at their own houses on their own consoles or computers, and that they’re talking and connected to each other the whole time.
+In this case, your child might simply need some clearer boundaries from you about how much time is enough, and that video games should only come after homework and chores are completed.

-On the other hand, if you notice significant changes in weight, if your child has pulled back completely from their social or academic life, or if they are lashing out at home—especially in the context of gaming—we recommend you seek out immediate help.
+On the other hand, if you’re noticing significant changes in weight, if your child is pulled back completely from their social or academic life, or if they are lashing out at home—especially in the context of gaming—we recommend you seek out immediate help.
 A local outpatient therapy service can evaluate your child’s state and refer you to treatment resources.
 You can also call us.
 Our team is trained to evaluate and assess the appropriate level of care for your child, and we can suggest local treatment resources for your family or admit your child to our residential program.